Silencerco/ansible-virtualenv/README.md

 ```
 $ cd tests
 $ bash test_idempotence.sh --box trusty64.vagrant.dev
-# log file will be stores under tests/log
+# log file will be stored under tests/log
 ```

 To perform debugging on a specific environment: